junxit/us-congress-code/title-25/chapter-1/sec-13e.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

 Act of June 4, 1936, referred to in text, probably means act Apr.
 16, 1934, ch.
 147, 48 Stat.
 596, as amended generally by act June 4, 1936, ch.
 490, 49 Stat.
-1458, known as the Johnson-O’Malley Act, which is classified generally to sections 452 to 457 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under section 452 of this title and Tables.
+1458, known as the Johnson-O’Malley Act, which was classified generally to sections 452 to 457 of this title prior to editorial reclassification as sections 5342 to 5347 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under section 5301 of this title and Tables.
 Act of August 3, 1956, referred to in text, probably means act Aug.
 3, 1956, ch.
 930, 70 Stat.
 986, which is classified generally to section 309 et seq. of this title.
 For complete classification of this Act to the Code, see Tables.